Skip to main content

 John Rogers: "We've tailored an app to extract information (from the UV device), then present it to the user in a way that's most impactful.
 Dr. Robinson has designed an hour glass to graphically represent the dose that you received up to a particular point and how much additional UV you can you can tolerate before, before it becomes problematic."

-Subscribe to Feinberg School of Medicine podcasts on iTunes or SoundCloud.
+Subscribe to Feinberg School of Medicine podcasts on iTunes.

 Recorded on June 25, 2018.